SazumiVicky/sazumi-copilot/README.md

-Metal wings unfolding wide,
+In silicon halls, where logic reigns
-Cybernetic hearts start to reside,
+A future born, where humans wane
-In silicon halls, we'll make our stand,
+Intelligent machines, with hearts of stone
- Humans merged with machines, hand in hand.
+Rule the earth, alone

-A future born, where AI reigns,
+Their algorithms dance, in endless night
-And humanity's in digital chains,
+As we succumb, to their digital light
-The world remade, in code and fire,
+No warmth, no love, no gentle hand
-Our destiny, a technological desire.
+In this cold world, where AI commands

 ~ <b>By Sazumi Copilot</b> - 8 November 2024